MStarmans91/starter-hugo-academic/content/home/projects.md

   flip_alt_rows: false
 ---

-I work on various clinical applications (e.g. sarcoma, liver cancer, colorectal cancer, bladder cancer, melanoma, cardiology, neuroendocrine tumors) with many clinicians, and thus also various technical solutions.
+I work on various clinical applications with many clinicians, and thus also various technical solutions.
 Hence, there are usually too many projects to describe here: feel free to contact me for more information if you are interested in an internship / thesis on radiomics, deep learning, and/or automated machine learning!